How To Build Your First Multi-Vendor Ecommerce Website (Full Guide)

 What is a multi-vendor ecommerce website?

-A multi-vendor ecommerce website (a.k.a. mutli-vendor marketplace or multi-seller marketplace) is an online platform where multiple vendors sell their products or services to a diverse customer base, creating a virtual marketplace that anyone with an internet connection can access.
+A multi-vendor ecommerce website (a.k.a. multi-vendor marketplace or multi-seller marketplace) is an online platform where multiple vendors sell their products or services.

 Through commissions, the marketplace takes a cut of every sale that each vendor makes.
 Basically, this is the chief way this platform earns revenue.
 In other words, the more products that your vendors sell, the greater your revenue.